maxmilton/MaxMilton.com-Old-v3/README.md

 NOTE: Browser-sync is used to serve the site when in development &mdash; the auto-reload is awesome and makes developing across mutliple devices easy.
 I much prefer it over the Hugo built in server.

+Read more about the release at <https://maxmilton.com/blog/blog-source-code-now-availiable-on-github.html>.

 Feel free to use my Hugo theme as the base for your own site.
-I hope you like it!

-Let me know if you use it, I'd love to see what you do with it!
+Let me know if you use the code, I'd love to see what you do with it!

 ## How To Build